 That module also drew on elements seen in the portrait module and the one 'interpreting images'.
 Choices made using single photos or the need for a series are daily tasks in a news editing room.

 The module also augmented my fascination with film stills photography and the use of photography as prime source material in the study of history.
 In the former, we learned from Cindy Sherman's work challenging various stereotypes.
 Her use of 'film stills' went beyond that particular branch of photography and the documentary genre.
 Sherman tricked the viewer by using a particular format, scale, and elements of pathos to challenge stereotypes.
 Now often copied, she was a pioneer.

 'Two Friends' by Stan Douglas made in 1975 (MoMA collection) was the subject of my final exam.
 Unfamiliar with the photographer or the photo, it brought favourite elements of the course together.
 The photo provokes and questions the viewer about social and political situations, yet leaving room for various interpretations.

 In the same vein as Sherman's work, clearly staged with actors, the photo succeeds in 'documenting' an event that is familiar to most viewers The main characters' clothing colour, as well as that of the presence of 'extras', created a tension and additional interest.

-Douglas also made choices about to various use of space between the characters and the camera, similar to that a movie director staging a scene.
+Douglas also made choices about the use of space between the characters and the camera, similar to that of a movie director staging a scene.
 Stan Douglas, through this photograph, set out to address a cause and used the scene to emphasize, possibly even exaggerate it, borderline a caricature, to provoke the viewer.

 As ever so often, what looks like a simple photo at first, possibly a 'snapshot' at a dance, was more than a mere recording of a situation.
 In that, the photo is similar to recordings in centuries past, by painters and graphic artists.